 The irony of this position is the fact while Evangelicals believe the Bible is an inexhaustible text, most of them do not read it; most of them have never read the Bible all the way through one time; most Evangelicals are content to read devotional bits and pieces of the Bible.
 Evangelicals show up on Sundays, Bible in hand, to hear the Word of God read, taught, and preached to them.
-Once the service is over, their Bibles will be tossed in the back windows of their cars, stuffed under the front seats, or conveniently deposited on a catch-all at home, not to picked up again until the following Lord’s Day.
-Most Evangelicals will testify to being born-again Bible-believers, yet when quizzed on what the Bible actually teaches, they are clueless.
+Once the service is over, their Bibles will be tossed in the back windows of their cars, stuffed under the front seats, or conveniently deposited on a catch-all at home, not to be picked up again until the following Lord’s Day.
+Most Evangelicals will testify to being born-again Bible believers, yet when quizzed on what the Bible actually teaches, they are clueless.
 And if it is this way in Evangelical churches, imagine how it is in mainline/progressive churches.
 The Bible remains the number one bestselling book.
 Rarely read, but everyone has one.
 I laugh when I hear of Evangelicals handing out Bibles to Americans.
 Who in America doesn’t have a Bible?
-Oh, they might have to dig deep into the recesses of their closets to find it, but virtually every American has a copy of Bible.
+Oh, they might have to dig deep into the recesses of their closets to find it, but virtually every American has a copy of the Bible.
 The issue, then, is not availability.
 Everyone has a Bible, but few people take the time to actually read it.

 Why do Evangelical pastors cajole congregants to read their Bibles, without success?
 Many pastors have thrown in the towel and have resorted to supplying congregants with devotionals containing a couple of Bible verses and a sermonette for each day of the month.
 There are roughly 31,000 verses in the Bible.
 Using the devotional method, it would take forty years to read through the Bible one time, and that’s providing the devotionals covered every book in the Bible — which they don’t.
 Evangelicals, when they bother to read the Bible at all, typically read Genesis, Proverbs, and Psalms in the Old Testament and the Gospels in the New Testament.
 Few Evangelicals are willing to devote time to reading through Numbers, Leviticus, or Chronicles (and I don’t blame them — ugh).